Ritika-Bhambri/ramalama-exploration/README.md

 ramalama run hf://TheBloke/TinyLlama-1.1B-Chat-v1.0-GGUF "What are the Four Foundations of the Fedora project?"
 ```

+**Output**

 <img width="1477" height="226" alt="image" src="https://github.com/user-attachments/assets/c07e8107-cfbe-4758-b648-121413d42ac7" />

+- The response from this model about the four foundations of the Fedora project also hallucinated.
+It starts with naming the four foundations as open source software, architecture, kernel and community.
+It guesses around the word Fedora and comes up with a few technical terms that can be associated with Fedora.
+- It goes completly off the rails at the end by mentioning that the names of these foundations are based on the principles of sustainable forestry, which are based on the principles of organic and regenerative agriculture.

 ### Benchmark Test 2